Neb-RS/mhbasics/README.md

  - We only have 3 collective braincells, so feel free to contribute or raise suggestions.
  - If you spot any mistakes, please feel free to send in a Pull Request.

 Special thanks to all who helped.
-Few honorable mentions: Neb, Meloon, Pew Pew, Zaf and many others who helped with advice, ideas, and otherwise.
+Few honorable mentions: Els, Mellon, Neb, Pew Pew, Zaf and many others who helped with advice, ideas, and otherwise.
 Also thanks to contributors and discord community members.

 This guide was inspired by [Phil's guide](https://mousehuntbasics.wordpress.com/) & [Mozka's guide](https://adefinitivemhguide.wordpress.com/).